Breastfeeding has many proven health benefits for mothers and babies, including helping to prevent diabetes.

 - Stay relaxed, and be patient while your milk comes in.

 - Have a snack before or during nursing.
-And keep something nearby to raise your blood sugar quickly if needed.
+And keep something nearby to raise your blood glucose quickly if needed.

 - Be sure to drink plenty of fluids to stay hydrated.

-- Check your blood sugar levels each time before and after nursing.
+- Check your blood glucose levels each time before and after nursing.